hlilje/another-game/README.md

 # Another Game

-This is a very poorly written game using the Slick2D library.
+This is an old and very poorly written game using the Slick2D library.

 ## Old Description